sustral/client-api/API.md

 Web clients are sent a JSON Web Token (set as an Http Only, Secure Cookie), a refresh token (set as an Http Only, Secure Cookie), and a CSRF Token (sent as the "Sustral-CSRF" header).
-The CSRF token should be stored in local storage and sent in the "Sustral-CSRF" header with every request.
+The CSRF token should be stored in local storage and sent in the "Sustral-CSRF" header with every request that requires one of the auth tokens.

-Mobile clients are sent a JSON Web Token (in the header********) and a refresh token (in the header*****).
+Mobile clients are sent a JSON Web Token (in the "Authorization" header) and a refresh token (in the "Authorization-Session" header).
 These tokens should be stored in something like the keychain and sent in the Authorization header with each request.
 Each token is used for different endpoints.

 ## /sign_in